seventm/fsproj_alzheimeroptimaldiet/README.md

 # fsProj_AlzheimerOptimalDiet
 R code for analysis performed for paper:
-&#34;Proportions of macronutrients including specific dietary fats in anti- Alzheimer’s and pro-longevity diet&#34;
-Marcin Studnicki, Konrad J. Dębski, Dariusz Stępkowski
+*"Proportions of macronutrients including specific dietary fats in anti-Alzheimer’s and pro-longevity diet"* Marcin Studnicki, Konrad J. Dębski, Dariusz Stępkowski

 # Packages in repository
 Packages in */packages* directory:

 - **fsParams** - package to generate matrix with params combinations
 - **fsProjAlzOptimalDiet** - package with code used for analysis presented in the paper